 Multiple clinical investigators receive funding from the National Institutes of Health, the American Heart Association, other non-profit foundations, and industry partners to conduct their research.
 Active areas of investigation include but are not limited to preventive cardiology, health policy, general cardiovascular disease, heart failure, stem cell research, arrhythmias, epidemiology, genetics, cardiac imaging, and cardiac devices.
 In addition, as a world-renowned training program, medical students, post-doctoral students, residents, and fellows participate in research under the mentorship of faculty members in order to enhance their career development and contribute meaningful findings to the scientific and medical community.

-The Cardiology Clinical Research Unit and Clinical Coordinating Center is under the direction of Dr. Gregory Marcus, Associate Chief of Cardiology Research; Dr. Liviu Klein, Director of Clinical Research; and Carol Maguire, RN, Director of Clinical Research Operations.
+The Cardiology Clinical Research Unit and Clinical Coordinating Center is under the direction of Dr. Gregory Marcus, Associate Chief of Cardiology Research; Dr. Liviu Klein, Director of Clinical Research; Carol Maguire, RN, Director of Clinical Research Strategy, Finance, and Operations, and Cynthia Partida-Higuera, Clinical Research Infrastructure Manager.

 The clinical research faculty oversight committee includes: